mackiea/ExternalNabuInterfaceDevice/README.md

 The connected +5V rail can be connected either directly (not recommended) or connected to a fuse.
 The specifications call for a ~1A resettable LittleFuse-brand fuse, but other fuses can be used.

 # Notes
 - Ensure that the cable used is not a null-cable or loopback-cable.
-You can tell if pin 2 (RS-232 Receive) and pin 3 (RS-232 Transmit) are switched at each end.
+You can tell if pin 2 (RS-232 Receive) and pin 3 (RS-232 Transmit) are switched at each end using a multimeter.
 - Connecting and disconnecting the DB-25 cable exerts a considerable force on the ENID.
 It is recommended to add a non-conductive reinforcement across the 2 Option Card Plate bolts.

 #Caveats
 - The existing Option Card plate screws will not suffice to hold the ENID card in.
 Upgrade to a pair of fitting bolts and nuts.
 - The PCB is connected to the NABU as a plate by 2 bolts.
 Use of this involves plugging in a DB-25 connector, which exerts a considerable force on the board.
 I highly recommend sandwiching the PCB with a nonconductive backing material behind it, on the same bolts, to take the strain of the plugging.
 I also recommend providing counterstrain to the female DB-25's tabs when plugging a male DB-25 connector in.
+- This is NOT a direct parallel or serial interface.
+Trying to connect devices as such won't work without an intermediary device, and may harm your NABU, external device, or self-esteem.

 # Pinout
 ENID's pinout should map almost exactly to the Option Card pinout, with the exception of Pin 25, which on the ENID is the first ground rail; and of course, Pins 25 & 27-30 are not propagated.